 Le Vele is a cute establishment surrounded by greenery.
 The scenery of attractions and buildings is varied, they look like a fairy tale.
 In addition, this water park is the largest in Italy with an area of 200,000 square meters.

 Aquapark Le Vele offers 11 transparent pools of various sizes and more than 6 km of slides for all tastes and all ages.
 You can relax here under the sun, regenerate gentle waterfalls or have fun accompanied by an animation team in competitions and water games.

 10. Acquapark Onda Blu, Tortoreto

 Acquapark Onda Blu is located in Tortoreto, within easy reach of visitors to the Marche and Abruzzo regions.
-On an area of 120,000 m2 you will find a lot of fun for small and large, swimming pools, water attractions, sun terrace and space for relaxation and refreshments.
+On an area of 120,000 m2, you will find a lot of fun for small and large, swimming pools, water attractions, sun terraces, and space for relaxation and refreshments.